rhaiscript/book/src/patterns/singleton.md

     pub fn get_power(bunny: &mut SharedBunny) -> bool {
         bunny.borrow().is_going()
     }
-    // Marked setter 'pure' to enable it to operate on constants.
     #[rhai_fn(set = "power", pure)]
     pub fn set_power(bunny: &mut SharedBunny, on: bool) {
         if on {